 As the summer continued, Wisconsin bars opened back up, but as much as I enjoy slowly killing myself with alcohol, the more immediate threat of a suffocating virus led me to avoid most of my post-hike pit stops.
 I did find one outdoor drinking establishment, however, at Amnicon Acres.

-As I continued down Highway A in mid-July there were at least three spots where what appeared to be forest tent caterpillars were hatching.
-There hasn’t been an infestation of these foliage-gorging maniacs since 2002, but little batches of them still pop up here and there.
+As I continued down Highway A in mid-July there were at least three spots where eastern tent caterpillars were tenting.
+They are different than the dreaded forest tent caterpillars that defoliate trees.
+There hasn’t been an infestation of the foliage-gorging maniacs since 2002, but the appearance of their similar-looking cousins always reminds me of the horror.
+And I’m sure some legit tent caterpillars were lurking out there in small numbers.

 While “army worms” weren’t rising to the level of pests on this hike, the absence of a roadkill skunk to transfer flies left me walking the rural highway slapping myself on the back of the head like a mentally disturbed person enraged about his own stupidity.
 That’s generally the impression I leave on any community I visit, so let’s call that normal.